JaseGrable/Pizza-Project4/README.md

 - Describe: Pizza()

-Test: "It should return a pizza object with two properties for toppings and size"
+-- Test: "It should return a pizza object with two properties for toppings and size"
-Code: const myPizza = new Pizza(["pepperoni", "mushrooms"], "medium") Expected Output: Pizza {toppings: ["pepperoni", "mushrooms"], size: "medium"}
+Code: const myPizza = new Pizza( "2", "medium") Expected Output: Pizza {toppings:"2", size: "medium"}

 - Describe: sizeCost()
   Test: "It should calculate cost based on size customer selected"